-The increase in years 8-10 reflects a growth in students with complex needs enrolling with OAC.
+The increase in enrolments in the past 2 years reflects a growth in students with complex needs enrolling with OAC.

-School of the Air enrolments have been steady for the past 3 years.
+School of the Air enrolments have been steadily declining with current enrolments at 28.

-Each school year our R-10 college based enrolments increase significantly during the year, adding complexity to work of staff across the college.
+Each school year our R-10 college based enrolments increase steadily during the year, adding complexity to the work of staff across the college.